mcc-us/ea/_pmd/view.p15b.md

 5. De minimis (minimal) benefits.
 6. Dependent care assistance.
 7. Educational assistance.  **Exempt <= $5,250.**
+8. Tuition Reduction. **FOR EDUCATIONAL INSTITUTIONS**
-8. Employee discounts. **Page 11.**
+9. Employee discounts. **Page 11.**
-9. Employee stock options.
+10. Employee stock options.
    1.  three types:
    2.  incentive stock options,
    3.  employee stock purchase plan options, and
    4.  non-statutory (nonqualified) stock options.
-10. Employer-provided cell phones.
+11. Employer-provided cell phones.
-11. Group-term life insurance coverage. **Exempt < $50,000.
+12. Group-term life insurance coverage. **Exempt < $50,000.
 Over 50K, benefits are may be taxed.
 See rules.**
-12. HSAs.  **Page 15**
+13. HSAs.  **Page 15**
    1. Any contributions that you make to an HSA become the employee's property and can't be withdrawn by you.
    2. The medical expenses must not be reimbursable by insurance or other sources and their payment from HSA funds (distribution) won't give rise to a medical expense deduction on the individual's federal income tax return.
-13. Lodging on your business premises.
+14. Lodging on your business premises.
-14. No-additional-cost services.
+15. No-additional-cost services.
-15. Retirement planning services.
+16. Retirement planning services.
-16. Working condition benefits.
+17. Working condition benefits.

 <div class="pdf-container">